Italy's political crisis deepens, Grillo refuses to support government

 "CLOWNS"

-The sensitivity of Italians over widespread European incredulity at both the rise of Grillo and resurgence of Berlusconi was underlined when President Giorgio Napolitano cancelled a dinner with the German opposition candidate for chancellor after he called the two men "clowns".
+The sensitivity of Italians over widespread European incredulity at both the rise of Grillo and resurgence of Berlusconi was underlined when President Giorgio Napolitano canceled a dinner with the German opposition candidate for chancellor after he called the two men "clowns".
+[ID:nL6N0BR8GT]

 Wounded by a lurid sex scandal involving alleged orgies at his Milan villa, Berlusconi was driven from power in November 2011 as Italy's borrowing costs reached unsustainable levels.
 He was replaced by the technocrat Mario Monti.